Personal Project

 CanonCore turns Google Drive into a fully featured media library: visual browsing, metadata enrichment, progress tracking, and public sharing, without moving or duplicating your files.
 The name comes from "canon" - the app pulls canonical metadata from sources like TMDB, with planned support for Fandom/MediaWiki and more.
 Create folder structures for movies and TV shows, reorganise with drag and drop, enrich items from TMDB, track what you've watched, and share collections publicly.
 Your files live in your storage, not ours.

 I use this daily for my own movie and TV library.
-Active development continues with planned features including native iOS and tvOS apps.
+Active development continues with a React Native iOS app and interactive 3D graph visualisation — see In Progress below.

 Features